sourcehut-mirrors/chawan/doc/protocols.md

 interface similar to `man`.
 Note: this used to be based on w3mman2html.cgi, but it has been rewritten in Nim (and therefore no longer depends on Perl either).

-## Internal schemes: cgi-bin:, stream:, cache:, data:
+## Internal schemes: cgi-bin:, stream:, cache:, data:, about:

 Five internal protocols exist: `cgi-bin:`, `stream:`, `cache:`, `data:` and `about:`.
 These are the basic building blocks for the